 (Le Cointe, Altheia, Luke Daniels, Cristel Amiss et al., 13 February 2018)

-This widespread abuse often goes unnoticed by the Global North public, who’s tax dollars often subsidize these projects (Oxfam receives significant funding from the UK government).
+This widespread abuse often goes unnoticed by the Global North public, whose tax dollars often subsidize these projects (Oxfam receives significant funding from the UK government).
 In fact, in a survey of the Canadian public, 91% of Canadians expressed at least “some confidence” while 41%, almost half, expressed “great confidence” in NGO’s (Barry-Shaw and Jay, 2012b).
 Canadians also see themselves as widely loved throughout the world (Barry-Shaw and Jay, 2012a).
 Yet, as the “Caribbean letter” demonstrates, Canadian NGO’s have more questionable reputations than the wider public might assume.

 The normalization of NGO’s masks a series of insidious imperialist operations.
 In Haiti, NGO’s were used to conceal the increasing military role of the “international community”, headed by the United States, on the island.
 The US has twice intervened to overthrow popular Haitian president Jean-Bertrand Aristide, once in 1991 and again in 2004.
 The troops stationed in 2004 to quell pro-Aristide unrest remain in the country and are a key component to the management and distribution of international aid, and NGO’s are required to cooperate with these occupying forces.
 These same NGO’s, especially Quebec-based ones, cheered the overthrow of Aristide in 2004 (Forgie, 2014; Barry-Shaw and Jay, 2012b).
 Numerous NGO’s were also enlisted by the Clinton Foundation to engage in its “development projects”, which as we have discussed before, were in fact a scheme to loot poor Haitians.
 Such practices are more commonplace than the trusting Canadian public might assume, as state donors like USAID and GAC, or private foundations like the Clinton or Gates Foundation leverage their vast supply of funds to encourage NGO’s to act as maintenance tools for imperialism (Frogie, 2014; Reith, 2010).

 That NGO’s describe such schemes as “partnerships” between themselves and government or corporate entities conceals the power imbalance between government and foundation funders and the NGO’s “on the ground”.
 Sally Reith (2010) describes this as the “Trojan Horse” of development discourses, implying a level, depoliticized playing field.
 Meanwhile, aid has a precisely political character to it, usually in favour of maintaining imperialism and neocolonialism (Engler, 2015).
-USAID, which is run by the US State Department, makes to secret of this, saying its purpose is to “further America’s interest while improving lives in the developing world” (emphasis added).
+USAID, which is run by the US State Department, makes no secret of this, saying its purpose is to “further America’s interest while improving lives in the developing world” (emphasis added).